The Fun - The Challenge - The Experience

 The 6-hour Barrier for Elapsed Time for Monohulls:

-It’s tough to do for doublehanded monohulls, but the 6-hour barrier has been broken by monohulls just twice: Once by the Santa Cruz 70 Mongoose, in 1992, and once by the Owen Clarke Open 50 Truth, in 2012.
-Several other monohulls have gotten close, but getting under 6 hours requires the combination of a fast boat and the right conditions for going fast!
+It’s tough to do for doublehanded monohulls, but the 6-hour barrier has been broken by monohulls three times: Once by the Santa Cruz 70 Mongoose, in 1992, and once by the Owen Clarke Open 50 Truth, in 2012, and once by the J/125 Rufless in the very windy 2024 race.
+Several other monohulls have gotten close, but getting under 6 hours requires the combination of a fast boat and the right conditions!

 The 7-hour Barrier for Corrected Time:

 Similar to the 6-hour barrier for elapsed time, the 7-hour mark has proven to be an almost unbreakable barrier for corrected time.
-Since 1998, only one boat had managed to do it.
+Since 1998, only one boat (a multihull) had managed to do it.
 However, in the 2022 race, which had fantastic conditions, three multihulls managed to squeak just below: Papillon, Entourage and Greyhound, finishing with corrected times within just a few minutes of each other.
-For monohulls, in 2011, the Moore 24 Nevermoore missed out by just 57 seconds, correcting out at 7:00:57.
-Quite a few boats, both multihulls and monohulls, have finished with corrected times between 7 and 8 hours, but cracking through the 7-hour barrier is very hard to do!
+For monohulls, no boats had managed to do it until the Mancebo 31 Bloom County finally squeaked just below in the very windy 2024 race, finishing with a corrected time of 6:59:03!
+In the same race, the Cal 40 Shaman missed out by just 38 seconds.
+Previously, in 2011, the Moore 24 Nevermoore had missed out by just 57 seconds, correcting out at 7:00:57.
+Quite a few boats, both multihulls, and monohulls, have finished with corrected times between 7 and 8 hours, but cracking through the 7-hour barrier is very hard to do!

 The Most-Winning Boat Type on Corrected Time:

 The Moore 24!
 The most-winning boat type on corrected time in the Doublehanded Farallones Race is the Moore 24, having won for monohulls overall 23 times!
 The Moore 24 was America’s first production line Ultra-Light Displacement Boat (ULDB), and the boat still holds its own today.
 With one of the largest racing fleets in the San Francisco Bay Area, the Moore 24 has a proud history in the DHF, with by far the most wins.
-There were only three Moore 24s that participated in the 2023 race.
-All three finished.
-The 2023 Moore 24 winner (and overall Monohull winner): Topper II, Conrad Holbrook & Kim Dincel.
+Three Moore 24s started in the very windy 2024 race, and all three finished, despite the rough conditions!
+Oxymoron with Tom Southam and Carl Stahmer had the best result, finishing 2nd in ULDB 2.

 Standing Race Records